google/fuzzer-test-suite/openthread-2018-02-27/README.md

 `radio_receive_done_fuzzer`.

 Reproducers for 12 historical OpenThread bugs are provided.
-To reproduce the crashes or find them by fuzzing, make sure you build the appropriate version of OpenThread.
+To reproduce the crashes or find them by fuzzing, make sure you build the appropriate revision of OpenThread.
 For example, to reproduce the first crash below, we would do the
 following:
 ```shell